aws/aws-connected-device-framework/documentation/docs/projects/certificatevendor/overview.md

 ## Introduction

 The certificate vendor manages the rotation of certificates involving a number of moving parts across CDF and AWS IoT.

-The creation and registration of certificates is handled outside this service (refer to cdf-provisioning), with this service focused on securely delivering certificates to devices.
-The following document describes the various steps.
+There are two flows for certificate rotation.
+In the fist case, device certificates are pre-created and registered before the rotation request.
+In this case the device requests a new certificate and is vended an S3 presigned URL in order to download the certificate package.
+In the second case, the device provides the certificate vendor service a CSR.
+In this way the device can request an updated certificate while keeping the private key on the device.
+The certificate vendor then uses a CA certificate registered with AWS IoT to create a device certificate from the CSR and return this certificate to the device.

 ## Pre-Requisites

+### Pre-created Certificates

 A certificate package comprising of the certificate, public key and private key is to be created and registered with AWS IoT.
 This certificate package is to be zipped, and stored in S3 with the name of the zip matching the name of the intended device.
 The certificateId is associated with the certificate package by setting the _x-amz-meta-certificateid_ S3 user metadata attribute of the zip file.

+### Certificate Creation with a Device CSR

+A CA certificate needs to be registered with AWS IoT.
+In addtion, the CA private key needs to be encrypted and stored in EC2 Parameter store so the certificate vendor service can sign device certificates using the CA.

 ## Auto-deploy